bcmichael/RNMR-Docs/docs/command/full_command.md

 and record that was last written to.
 By default `IMP` will search for data in the user's foreign directory.

+If an import file has been opened with `OPNIMP` the data will be stored in that file and `IMP` will neither use nor prompt for fspec.
+The format must match the format specified in `OPNIMP`.

 If the processing buffer is currently visible on the screen, RNMR will update the display once the `IMP` operation is complete.
 ## IMP1D